adamsilver/fdpb/03-book-a-flight.md

 - We're filtering out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
 Instead of filtering out these keys, we could check explicitly for the keys we're interested in.
 But, this would mean specifying a huge range of keys increasing the chance of one being missed which would break the interface.
 - We want to handle two keys in particular: the <kbd>Down</kbd> key and any other character which are the last two cases in the switch statement above.

 When the user presses a character (the last statement in the above function), the `onTextBoxType()` function (shown below) is called.
-Comments are inline.
-The `getOptions()` method is responsible for filtering the options based on what the user typed.
-We'll discuss this function later.
+The `getOptions()` method filters the options based on what the user typed—we'll discuss this separately later.

 ```JS
 Autocomplete.prototype.onTextBoxType = function(e) {